-Risk driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated Financial Implications Management method Cost of management French Government has enacted in recent years a pilot program under which products imported into France are requested have a valid product CFP.
+Risk driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management action.
+ICL has experienced growing demand from its clients to provide Carbon Footprint (CFP) calculations for its products.
+For example, the French Government has enacted in recent years a pilot program under which products imported into France are requested have a valid product CFP.
 Products which will not have a reliable calculated CFP, could suffer from a competitive disadvantage compared to more climate change-oriented competitors.
-As a company with many diverse products, ICL invests significant resources (in terms of personnel, time and funding) to answer growing world's demand for product Carbon Footprinting.
-Its actions are facilitated by its accumulated available financial statements).
+As a company with many diverse products, ICL invests significant resources (in terms of personnel, time instance, a 1% drop in all ICL sales due to such reasons would result in a lost income of approximately \$61 million (according to 2014 publicly available financial statements).
 However, ICL is likely to be more prepared for the change in consumers' behavior than others.
-Therefore, this issue is more likely to present an opportunity to potentially increase our sales.
-SKM Enviros.
+Therefore, this issue is more likely to present an opportunity to potentially increase our sales. steady pace, with more than 60 products under reliable carbon footprint analysis according to the British standard PAS2050 together with SKM Enviros.
 Five of ICL's core products have also gained the Carbon Trust's certification at 2009.
-Our actions in this field significantly reduce the magnitude of this risk, and in fact turn it into an opportunity, if we can keep our position as leaders in climate change management. annually (less than 0.1% of the company's net income).
+Our actions in this field significantly reduce the magnitude of this risk, and in fact turn it into an opportunity, if we can keep our position as leaders in climate change management. and the analyzing of our GHG emissions and product Carbon Footprint.
+We estimate the overall costs at approximately \$200 thousand annually (less than 0.1% of the company's net income).

-Risk driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated Financial Implications Management method Cost of management experience in establishing ICL's GHG COE, which has gathered much expertise on the subject, as well as its progress in product Carbon Footprinting.
-Therefore, the change of consumer behavior represents both a risk and an opportunity for ICL, as the Company's efforts in this area position it as a leader in the climate change field, improving its overall reputation (and potentially therefore increasing its sales).
+Risk driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management and funding) to answer growing world's demand for product Carbon Footprinting.
+Its actions are facilitated by its accumulated experience in establishing ICL's GHG COE, which has gathered much expertise on the subject, as well as its progress in product Carbon Footprinting.
+Therefore, the change of consumer behavior represents both a risk and an opportunity for ICL, as the Company's efforts in this area position it as a leader in the climate change field, improving its overall reputation (and potentially therefore